SpencerCooley/web-components-flask-example/README.md

 # a simple example of creating custom elements using polymer

-polymer requires an http server because ?????? fill this in.
-So in this example I am using flask.
+polymer requires an http server to run which is why I am using flask.

 activate virtualenv
 `source pyenv/bin/activate`